 Hellooooo...heavy training means more protection.
 You have to use belts, wraps, and straps to hoist the heaviest weight possible.
 Don't try and do something you know you can't do without any of these.
 These things should be tied to you if they aren't in your bag.
 I don't go anywhere in the gym without these.

-For some of you, this should cut you excuses for not doing none of the big boy stuff!!
-You'll need a partner for when you go insanely heavy to be a freak!!
+For some of you, this should cut you excuses for not doing none of the big boy stuff.
+You'll need a partner for when you go insanely heavy to be a freak.
 Partners will help with spotting and keeping you safe and you'll need one that just as or more intense and focused as your are.
-See commandment #8 for more about partners.

 I know by the textbook, you should stick with the same workout, but your body is going to get used to the workout in someway.
 Change up the exercises every two weeks since your training for mass.

 You should do nothing more but eat, sleep and think not big..but like freak 24-7.
-Think nothing more than eating iron (like my friend Shane says!!).
+Think nothing more than eating iron (like my friend Shane says).
 Heck, I recommend all of the above techniques and getting a training partner.
-See my article on Training Partners and how to find one before fall!!

-No joke!!
+No joke!
 Creatine and protein should be at the top of anyone's list.
 I recommend taking two caps of amino acids during each set of each exercise.
-I also recommend Nitrotech, Celltech Hardcore, and Prolab's Amino 2000.
+I also recommend Nitro-Tech, Cell-Tech, and Prolab's Amino 2000.
 Taking these three you'll be on your way to being a freak in a matter of weeks..with hard training of course.

 This does mean..eat everything, but eat smart.
 Junk foods are still out and you can eat those on the days you can cheat, but during the week, its red meat (steak, chicken, beef, and turkey), complex carbs (breads, cereals, etc.), diet drinks, and anything else that's game.
 Rice, baked potatoes, etc. Look at my nutritional and supplement articles for more foods.